SamirSolankiWebDev/MvcCups/README.txt

   - ..
 Added new code in HelloWorldController.cs
     .. added new 2 parameters in the line of code name and numTimes (Count) .. this code shows the number of count of browser refresh.

+    - I replaced the parameter  from numTimes to ID public string Welcome(string name, int ID = 1)... and run the Code..
+ Added this paramter in link .. http://localhost:46966/HelloWorld/Welcome?name=Samir&ID=14 and got the output as ..Hello Samir, ID: 14..

+ .......//////************.
+Part 3...
+To Add the View to ASP>NET MVC app... *********/////////////

+ - Create a new Folder inside Views Folder.. and give the name as "HelloWorld"..
+ - Cretae a new File insde..
+View/HelloWorld Folder and select as RazorView Empty and give the name as "Index.cshtml"

+ - Before creating the View Replace the Code in HelloWorldController.cs file

+ public IActionResult Index()
+{
+    return View();
+}